ofygel/freedom_bot/ENVIRONMENT.md

 - `FEATURE_TRIAL_ENABLED` – Controls whether executors can activate the free trial subscription period from the bot.
 Enabled by default; set to `false` to disable the trial offer entirely.
+- `FEATURE_NUDGER_ENABLED` – Globally toggles inactivity nudges sent by the bot.
+  Enabled by default; set to `false` to stop all reminder messages without touching the job schedule.

 ## Background jobs